About this listing

 PERU HAS MORE TO OFFER!

-A guest has access to an independent front door; private bathroom and private kitchen; free, unlimited internet connection; free, unlimited cable TV (70+ channels; some in English); washer and dryer (on first floor; first load is free); bottle of water.
+You have access to an independent front door to the street; one or two rooms and corresponding bedding; private bathroom, towels, toiletries; private kitchen and appliances; free, unlimited internet connection and Wi-FI; free, unlimited cable TV (70+ channels; some in English); washer and dryer are on the first floor (first load is complimentary, other loads $5.00); a bottle of water for each guest.

-We have done our best to provide you with all you might need.
+We have done our best to provide the place with all you might need.
 If you require an item, or have problems with one, please let us know immediately to do something about it--guest satisfaction is our main concern.

 Interaction with Guests

 We interact the most when Guest first arrives: to show him/her around the apartment, discuss the neighborhood, give advice, answer concerns.
-If we find each other on the street, we stop and chat a bit.
+If we find each other on the street, we stop and talk a bit.
 Guests are usually limited on time, and we respect that.
 If you are willing to have a chat, though, we are available.
-E-mail through Airbnb or mobile phone, are quick ways to keep communication going.
+E-mail through Airbnb, mobile phone calls, SMS, (SENSITIVE CONTENTS HIDDEN), are quick ways to communicate.

-A very nice, gated park (Parque Reducto 2) with wi-fi is less than a block away--open 7:00 am to 6:00 pm.
-Several activities take place here: one that might interest you is the organic market set up on Saturdays, 8:00 am-2:00 pm.
+A very nice, gated park, Parque Reducto 2, with Wi-Fi connection, is less than a block away--open 7:00 am to 6:00 pm.
+Several activities take place here: one that might interest you is the Organic Market set up on Saturdays, 8:00 am-2:00 pm.

-Around Benavides-Juan de la Fuente intersection, there are two grocery stores; a hairdresser & nail salon; a pharmacy; copy and office-supplies store; two newspaper stands; banks (Citi and BCP-Crédito), 24/7 ATMs, legal money changers in front of BCP (better rate than at banks); internet and printing booths (2 blocks on Av Casimiro Ulloa); and, at the corner, access to profuse public transportation.
+Around Av Benavides-Juan de la Fuente intersection there are two grocery stores (7 am - 8 pm); a pharmacy; copy and office-supplies store; two newspaper stands; hairdresser & nail salon; BCP bank (Banco de Crédito) with a 24/7 ATM; legal money exchangers in front of BCP (better rate than at banks); internet, phone and printing booths (no sign outside the buiding) on Block 13 of Av Benavides, 2nd floor; and, at the corner, access to profuse public transportation.

-Across the street, to the left on Av Benavides, you'll find three eat-in/carry-out eateries: SMUTIS and SANDWICH, local dishes at acceptable prices; and NO TE RAJES (mexican); then LUCA'S (Block 3 on Juan de la Fuente St), famous for its cakes and 'cremoladas' (crushed ice drinks).
-To the right, still on Av Benavides, MAGA, famous for its desserts; and HOLLYS, a good coffee shoppe one block far (a copy of their brochure is in your desk drawer).
+Across the street, to the left on Av Benavides, you'll find three eat-in/carry-out eateries: SMUTIS and SANDWICH, local menu dishes at acceptable prices; and NO TE RAJES (mexican); to the right, still on Av Benavides, MAGA, famous for its desserts.
+Then LUCA'S (Block 3 on Juan de la Fuente St), famous for its cakes and 'cremoladas' (crushed-ice fruit drinks).

-A block away is TRATTORIA DON VITO, a good italian restaurant for pastas and pizzas on Martín Dulanto Street; two blocks from us is LA PREFERIDA, good fish and seafood restaurant on Ramón Ribeyro St; three blocks, KAM-MEN, good chifa: chinese-peruvian fusion restaurant on Av Panamá, now Av Roosevelt.
+A block away West is TRATTORIA DON VITO, a good italian restaurant for pastas and pizzas on Martín Dulanto Street; then, two blocks from us is LA PREFERIDA, good fish and seafood restaurant on Ramón Ribeyro St; next, three blocks East, KAM-MEN, a good "chifa" (Chinese-Peruvian fusion restaurant) on Av Panamá (now Av Roosevelt).

-The restaurants and eateries mentioned above are the ones closest to the apartment on a three-block radius.
-Restaurants are not all on one street--they are disseminated around Miraflores.
-At lunch time, restaurants usually open from 12pm-3pm; at dinner time, from 6pm-10pm.
+The restaurants and eateries mentioned above are the ones closest to the apartment on a three-block radius; and are very good, too.
+Restaurants are not all on one street or one area--they are disseminated around Miraflores.
+At lunch time, restaurants usually open from 12 m-3pm; at dinner time, from 6pm-10pm.

 Lately, many fish and seafood restaurants (cevicherías) are now on La Mar St: from Ovalo Miraflores, go West along Av Pardo to Ovalo Ramón Ribeyro, then to La Mar Street.
-Gastón´s "La Mar" (Mon-Sun, 12pm-5pm), "La Red," "Pecados Capitales," "Wasabi," "Embarcadero 41," "Juez y Parte," and others can be found here.
+Here you'll find Gastón´s "La Mar" (Mon-Sun, 12pm-5pm), "La Red," "Pescados Capitales," "Wasabi," "Embarcadero 41," "Juez y Parte," and others.

 1. EAST OF CASA MIRAFLORES: